 - You will not have access to books, notes or other school materials during the test unless permitted by the instructor.
 Scratch paper will be provided and collected at the end of the test.

 - The use of cell phones, pagers, laptops, Ipods and other electronic devices are not permitted in the testing rooms.

 To reschedule your test:

-- If you arrive late for a test appointment you may have to reschedule the appointment, take the test in the classroom with the rest of the class or take the test in the testing center.
+- If you arrive late for a test appointment you may have to reschedule the appointment, take the test in the classroom with the rest of the class or take the test in the Testing Center.

-Please note: Federal law and the policies of Washtenaw Community College (WCC) do not require the provision of personal-care attendants, individually prescribed devices, readers for personal use or other devices or services of a personal nature.
+- Federal law and the policies of Washtenaw Community College (WCC) do not require the provision of personal-care attendants, individually prescribed devices, readers for personal use or other devices or services of a personal nature.